kmenzli/sphinx-poc/docs/Administration.rst

 :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.

 .. warning:: When the spaces managers group is defined by the two methods i.e. through the interface and
-             by configuration and that the values are different, the value in the interface is taken into account.
+             by configuration and that the values are different, the value in the interface takes precedence.

-.. note:: If the variable is not defined neither through the interface nor by configuration, only administrators are
+.. note:: If the variable is neither defined through the interface nor by configuration, only administrators are
-          able to acces to Manage spaces tab.
+          allowed to access the Manage spaces tab.

-The group of users allowed to manage spaces can edit or delete any space in the platform.
+Users allowed to manage spaces can edit or delete any space in the platform.

 Edit space
 -----------

-When you are a member of the group of spaces managers and you click on the edit icon |image309| of a specific space, you will be redirected to the configuration page of that space in an another browser tab.
+When you are a member of the group of spaces managers and you click on the edit icon |image309| of a specific space, you are redirected to the configuration page of that space in an another browser tab.

 |image310|

 You can edit the space's configuration by:

 -  Changing its description
--  Chaging its name
+-  Changing its name
--  Adding/removing members
+-  Adding or removing members
 -  Changing the space's visibility and accessibilty
--  Adding/removing Applications
+-  Adding or removing Applications
--  Editing its navigation
+-  Editing the space's navigation

 even if you are not a member on that space.